 - Bearing supports and couplings between the supports can be considered by transfer functions or state space matrices, which may be imported from measurements or from results of 3D FE models of a casing for example.

-- Nonlinear fluid film bearings, nonlinear couplings as well as general user defined nonlinearities can be considered in transient analyses.
+- Nonlinear fluid film bearings and rolling element bearings, nonlinear couplings as well as general user defined nonlinearities can be considered in transient analyses.

 - The stability against hot spots can be calculated, among others against hot spots in fluid film bearings (Morton Effect).